Rinthy-AI/gemm/gemm.md

     end = chrono::steady_clock::now();
 ```

-Get the number of microseconds between the start and end of the kernel's
+Now we'll get the number of microseconds between the start and end of the
-runtime, and then report some information about its effective speed.
+kernel's runtime and then report its effective speed.

 ```cpp
     long d_elapsed = chrono::duration_cast<chrono::microseconds>(end - start).count();